jzhao0802/palab/seq_vars_ds.md

 ## Function
 * Compute the frequency of each event variable in `event_dates`, i.e. the number of date entries divided by the total number of observations (inc missing values).
 * Subset the list of event variables to those that occur with a frequency of at least `freq_thrsh`
-* From the subsetted list create `output`seq_vars_descriptives.csv.
+* From the subsetted list create `seq_vars_descriptives`.
 The rows in this file are the list of unique un-ordered pairs, i.e. for N subsetted events; this file would have N(N-1)/2 rows.
 The output should contain the following column for each unique pair of events:
   * _A_: The variable name of the first event in the pair.
   * _B_: The varialbe name of the second event in the pair.
   * _A and B_: count of the number observations where both events (named in columns A and B) occur regardless of order, i.e. a valid date entry exists for both events.